kevinrodbe/library/content/01-recap-intro.md

 resources :zombie, except: [:update, :destroy]
 ```

-It's a good strategy to limit your API end points to those that will actually be used.
+It's a good practice to limit your API end points to only those that will actually be used by our clients.

 ## CONSTRAINTS and NAMESPACE